4 Ways to Effectively Use a Sit-Up Bench

 1. Hook your feet into the pads of the incline bench.
 Your feet should feel secure.

-2. Lay flat on the bench with your arms at your sides.
+2. Lie flat on the bench with your hands behind your head, elbows out to the sides.

 3. With control, lift your shoulders and back off the bench.